 Is Alcohol a Stimulant?

 When we think about how alcohol makes us feel, we might first think about its relaxation effects.
-However, alcohol is not only desired for its depressant effects on the central nervous system.
+However, alcohol is not only desired for its depressant effects on the central nervous system; it also has stimulating effects .
 In fact, alcohol can be both a stimulant and a depressant.

 Is Alcohol Ever Used as a Stimulant?